 Finding Your Maxwell Perkins, Somewhere Out There

-Whether a fiction writer elects to publish in a traditional or digital form, that writer should ideally search first for a skilled independent editor to ready the manuscript for submission.
-If that writer chooses the legacy route and must inevitably go under the knife of that publishing house’s editor, the help provided by an independent editor can pay […]
+Whether a fiction writer elects to publish in a traditional or indie form, that writer should ideally search first for a skilled independent editor to ready the manuscript for submission.
+If that writer chooses the legacy route and must inevitably go under the knife...

 No Writer Is An Island: Why A Writer Needs A Writers’ Group